-Definitions and Concepts Recording in the NIPAs Overview of Source Data and Estimating Methods Benchmark year estimates Nonbenchmark annual estimates Current quarterly estimates Table 12A--Summary of Methodology for Rental Income of Persons
+Definitions and Concepts Recording in the NIPAs Overview of Source Data and Estimating Methods Benchmark year estimates Nonbenchmark annual estimates Current quarterly estimates Table 12.A--Summary of Methodology Used to Prepare Estimates of Rental Income of Persons

 Rental income of persons reflects the income earned by persons for the provision, to others, of their property.
 The featured measure of rental income of persons-rental income of persons with capital consumption adjustment-is provided net of depreciation and the costs associated with providing property.
 As such, it can be viewed as a "profit-like" measure.